Teenage suicide in the United States: Ethnic groups

-Suicide rates vary for different ethnic groups due to cultural differences.
+Suicide rates vary for different ethnic groups.
 In 1998, suicides among European Americans accounted for 84% of all youth suicides, 61% male and 23% female.
-However, the suicide rate for Native Americans was 19.3 per 100,000, much higher than the overall rate (8.5 per 100,000).
+The suicide rate for Native Americans was 19.3 per 100,000, much higher than the overall rate of 8.5 per 100,000.
 The suicide rate for African Americans has increased more than twofold since 1981.
-A national survey of high school students conducted in 1999 reported that Hispanic students are twice as likely to report attempted suicide than white students.
+A national survey of high school students conducted in 1999 reported that Hispanic students are twice as likely to report attempted suicide as white students.

+From 2003 to 2023, the suicide rate for Black youth increased faster than any other racial or ethnic group.
+By 2021, suicide rates were increasing for Black children.
+From 2022, the suicide rate of Black youth exceeded that of White youth for the first time.

+Black youth deal with the challenges of normal adolescence but also face issues created by systemic racism and discrimination.
+Racial disparities in the health care system and other institutions and the stigma associated with mental illness create barriers for black adolescents to access and obtain treatment.
+In 2013, the American Academy of Pediatrics came out with a statement about the impact of racism on black youth.
+Both overt racism and implicit bias take a psychological toll on black children.
+Institutional and systemic racism, overt and implicit, impact black youth's physical and emotional well-being.

 2007 study

 On September 6, 2007, the Centers for Disease Control and Prevention reported suicide rate in American adolescents (especially boys, 10 to 24 years old) increased 8% (2003 to 2004), the largest jump in 15 years.
 Specifically, in 2004 there were 4,599 suicides in Americans ages 10 to 24, up from 4,232 in 2003, for a rate of 7.32 per 100,000 people that age.
 Before, the rate dropped to 6.78 per 100,000 in 2003 from 9.48 per 100,000 in 1990.
 Some psychiatrists argue that the increase is due to the decline in prescriptions of antidepressant drugs like Prozac to young people since 2003, leaving more cases of serious depression untreated.
 In a December 2006 study, The American Journal of Psychiatry said that a decrease in antidepressant prescriptions to minors of just a few percentage points coincided with a 14 percent increase in suicides in the United States; in the Netherlands, the suicide rate was 50% up, upon prescription drop.
 Despite the language of the study, however, the results appear to have been directly conflicted by the actual suicide rates in subsequent years.
 Youth suicide declined consistently every year from 2005 to 2007, and in 2007 reached a record low, even as the suicide rate for other groups increased.